-Before hitting the slopes, check out our advice for packing for winter trips in Canada
+Before hitting the slopes of the best ski resorts in Canada, check out our advice for packing for winter trips in Canada

-Probably the best ski resort in Canada (and North America), Whistler Blackcomb also has an international reputation.
+Probably the best ski resort in Canada (and North America), Whistler Blackcomb in British Columbia also has an international reputation.
 With state-of-the-art facilities and an average annual snowfall of 35.5 feet, you’ll never find a shortage of skiable terrain.
 In fact, Blackcomb’s Horstman Glacier can provide skiing all year long.

 Whistler and Blackcomb are two mountains that combine to create seemingly unlimited, big mountain terrain and the largest ski resort in the country.
 Part of the mountain’s charm is that it can keep extreme skiers and boarders happy while providing ample green and blue runs for beginners.
 Read more: 30 Awesome Things to Do in Whistler, BC

 Advanced skiers and snowboarders can take advantage of the off-piste terrain that includes powder skiing down epic alpine bowls and five terrain parks, which combine to offer 150 features.
 Make sure to take advantage of being first on the mountain with a Fresh Tracks ticket.
 Read more: First on the Mountain – Fresh Tracks in Whistler

 Whether you’re on Whistler or Blackcomb, you can venture to the other via the Peak to Peak Gondola.
 The 2.7 mile, 11-minute journey provides unforgettable scenery along the way.
 Once it’s time for some après ski activities, head down to the happening Whistler Village.

 Whistler Blackcomb is 2 to 2.5 hours from Vancouver and is reached along the beautiful Sea to Sky Highway.
 Read more: Things to do in Vancouver